ggimse/perec/README.md

 # Perec

-Perec is an evolving modification of the [pelican-svbhack](https://github.com/giulivo/pelican-svbhack) theme for [Pelican](http://getpelican.com).
+Perec is an evolving modification of the [pelican-svbhack](https://github.com/giulivo/pelican-svbhack) theme for [Pelican](http://getpelican.com) with influences from [uno](https://github.com/daleanthony/uno) which was written for [Ghost](http://www.ghost.org).

 It was built on the fly and is still rather rough in some areas.

-While you are welcome to look at my mess.
-This probably production ready.
+You are welcome to look at my mess; however, this not production ready.

 ## DEMO Site

-You can view the theme on [Text and Hubris](http://www.textandhubris.com/).
+You can view the theme at [Text and Hubris](http://www.textandhubris.com/).

 ## LICENSE